 “The best lack all conviction, while the worst / Are full of passionate intensity.” ~ William Butler Yeats

 What if you don’t have a passion?
 Does that mean that you cannot have a fulfilling life?
 No, not at all.
-Society often prioritizes passion (“follow your passion, live for your passion”), but this fails to address the many who don’t have an overwhelming passion, or cause celebre, or who may have a dozen interests without one main focus.
+Society often prioritizes passion (“follow your passion, live for your passion”), but this fails to address the many who don’t have an overwhelming passion or cause celebre, or who may have a dozen interests without one main focus.

-Chasing passion is tiring, because the work that is needed to succeed at any endeavour is often hard and has boring moments.
+Chasing passion is tiring because the work that is needed to succeed at any endeavour is often hard and has boring moments.
 So, if passion is what drives you, it won’t sustain you.
 Like icing, passion is the sugar high, exciting and a good ‘perk me up’ to provide energy but cannot sustain you over the long-term.
 While passion is important and feels good, it is fleeting.

 Purpose is Staying

 Having a well-rooted sense of purpose is staying.
 Working towards a meaningful goal and living a values-based life will help build a more satisfying life.
-Have a sense of purpose is grounding and provides strength through periods of work that are necessary but dull and laborious, knowing that this part of the effort is for a greater good or purpose.
-Passion will not pull you through those times but purpose is fundamental to persevering through times of struggle, it keeps you grounded and reminds you of why you are struggling or tired.
+Having a sense of purpose is grounding and provides strength through periods of work that are necessary but dull and laborious, knowing that this part of the effort is for a greater good or purpose.
+Passion will not pull you through those times but the purpose is fundamental to persevering through times of struggle, it keeps you grounded and reminds you of why you are struggling or tired.
 More importantly, it tells you that it is all worth it because there is a reason for the challenges.